When it comes to finding the best monitor for PS5, there are a ton of options to pick from.

 That being said, people opt for a PS5 in order to experience different types of gaming.
 Many who use it for reflex-based shooters like Warzone may go for lower resolution and higher refresh rates.
 Meanwhile, others who want to experience next-gen graphics may lean towards the larger, 4K displays with a bit of compromise on speed.

 We've included a monitors for PS5 that are tailored to all budgets and uses, from impressive TV-like displays like the Gigabyte AORUS FV43U to monitors designed for more competitive gaming, like the ASUS TUF Gaming VG28UQL1A.
 With the support for 1440p monitors, you get an even wider array of choices.

-What we haven't included is any QHD monitors, any of the best (and rare) 8K monitors, or some of the best ultrawide options, and it is unclear whether it will ever fully support ultrawide and when the PS5 will support 8K.
+What we haven't included is any QHD monitors, any of the best (and rare) 8K monitors, or some of the best ultrawide options, as it is unclear whether it will ever fully support ultrawide and when the PS5 will support 8K.

 Let's dive in.

 Best HDMI 2.1 PS5 monitor - Gigabyte AORUS FC43U

 The Gigabyte AORUS FV43U is a bit of a beast on paper and boasts some impressive specs that make it a strong consideration for pairing with your PS5.

 HDMI 2.1 monitors are still somewhat new to the scene and therefore can tip the scales a little when it comes to price, however, monitors like these are tailor-made for gaming, so they can be worth the premium.